benjymous/annotations/sandman/sandman.72.md

 ##### Neil Gaiman, Michael Zulli

+- Third part of storyline, _The Wake_
+- Third story reprinted in trade paperback _The Wake_

 As each member of Dream's family delivers their eulogy, notice how the flowers around the bier change (especially Delirium and her lawn flamingos!!)

 ### Page 1